ClaireLyu/2020-NASA-Challenge/Final Product/README.md

-Please put all the files we may submit to NASA.
+This is the Demo video we submitted to NASA.